-- [3] A bay with a separate roof on the front street facade or a tower per 660-56, as allowed by building type. - (b) Occupied building space within the roof is allowed and counts as a half or full story.
-See 660-126.M for definition of half story and any half story limitations per the building type regulations.
-See 660-141 for definition of occupied building space. - (c) Maximum Roof Height.
+- [3] A bay with a separate roof on the front street facade or a tower per 660-62, as allowed by building type. - (b) Occupied building space within the roof is allowed and counts as a half or full story.
+See 660-132.M for definition of half story and any half story limitations per the building type regulations.
+See 660-147 for definition of occupied building space. - (c) Maximum Roof Height.
 Pitched roofs with a ridge parallel to the front street and without occupied building space should have a maximum height on street facades equal to no more than 1.5 times the upper story floor-to- floor height utilized on the building. - (3) Gambrel or Mansard Roof.
-Gambrel and mansard roofs should include the following: - (a) Gambrel roofs with the ridge parallel to the street and mansard roofs should include one dormer is provided for every 15 feet of ridge line on any street or other front with at least one dormer per frontage.
+Gambrel and mansard roofs should include the following: - (a) Gambrel roofs with the ridge parallel to the street and mansard roofs should include one dormer for every 15 feet of ridge line on any street or other front with at least one dormer per frontage. - (b) The steepest portion of the roof should be no greater than the tallest permitted height of one upper story.